Thought Leadership

 Women in Marketing celebrates the pioneers

-To celebrate twenty years since the first Women in Marketing Awards event, Founder Ade Onilude pays homage to the leaders who support and inspire the awards.
+To celebrate twenty years since the first Women in Marketing event, Founder Ade Onilude pays homage to the leaders who support and inspire the awards, launched in 2010.

 Share

 Marketing is an industry known for its pursuit of the new.
 Yet a constant cycle of innovation doesn’t often leave space for gratitude or introspection.
-For Ade Onilude, as she embarks on the twentieth anniversary of the Women in Marketing Awards, looking back and ‘giving flowers’ is at the top of her agenda.
+For Ade Onilude, as she embarks on the 20th anniversary since the creation of the first WIM event, looking back and ‘giving flowers’ is at the top of her agenda.

 Launching this year’s awards, for which Creativebrief is the media partner, Onilude urged marketers not to put their plans on pause.
 In an era of delayed decision making and overwhelm it is all too easy to chase the seemingly urgent, at the expense of the important.